Skip to main content

 Apple was iconic with this 80’s ad and led you through without knowing where they were going with it, unless you’ve read the book 1984.
 But your attention was grabbed and you were left looking up Macintosh.

-In one of those late night brainstorming sessions with everyone chowing down on pizza and shooting crumpled up paper ideas at the trash can, someone on the Budweiser team threw a hail mary with “guys…frogs ribbeting Budweiser,” and it became one of the top performing commercials of it’s time.
-It was genius-ly simple.
+In one of those late-night brainstorming sessions with everyone chowing down on pizza and shooting crumpled-up paper ideas at the trash can, someone on the Budweiser team threw a Hail Mary with “guys…frogs ribbiting Budweiser,” and it became one of the best Super Bowl commercials of its time.
+It was geniusly simple.
 Definitely an original moment in marketing.

 Budweiser, “Puppy Love” (2014)